 - Many partners feel the need to do something and take action, and this is the time that the victim of a traumatic crime can expect to be comforted with unconditional love and support.

 - The fear of touching and being touched following sexual assault is a tragic consequence and one that can be discussed with a therapist.
 Although it may take some time to develop comfort in discussing these subjects, it is an important investment in therapy.

-- Some women may also suffer from some long-lasting physical symptoms including chronic pelvic pain, gastrointestinal disorders, and premenstrual syndrome that make a sexual relationship difficult.
+- Some people may also suffer from some long-lasting physical symptoms including chronic pelvic pain, gastrointestinal disorders, and premenstrual syndrome that make a sexual relationship difficult.
 Chronic disorders may also be present such as headaches, backaches and facial pain.

 - A victim's partner can be instrumental in recovery from sexual assault.
 Patience and expert guidance can help a rape victim better communicate their needs to their partner and build an intimate relationship through the sharing of this experience.
 The bond that is formed by partners who work through recovery together often strengthens a relationship beyond what was considered possible.